 ESOTERIC UNDERSTANDING OF CALCIUM

-This section is more advanced.
 Calcium may be considered the life element.
-It is required for all life on earth for complex reasons.
-Its importance cannot be overemphasized for this reason.
+It is required for all life on earth.

 Calcium is a compressive or pressure mineral.
 It exerts a kind of pressure that allows life to flourish on earth.
 Without it, life cannot exist.
 As one’s calcium stores are used up, life ebbs out of the body.
 As one replaces the body’s calcium properly, life energy returns.
 In this regard, calcium functions as a kind of valve or receiver of etheric energy that fuels the human, animal and even the plant frame or organism.